omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The page displays the folder tree of the project.
-Using controls on the page (:guilabel:`Build` group in the top-right corner), you can declare that a selected folder contains a hand-written (custom) makefile, or tell the IDE to generate a makefile for you.
+Using controls on the page (:guilabel:`Build` group in the top-right corner), you can declare that a selected folder contains a hand-written (custom) makefile or tell the IDE to generate a makefile for you.
 Generated makefiles will be automatically refreshed before each build.
 If a makefile is configured for a folder, the makefile kind will be indicated with a small decoration on the folder icon.